-PPC stands for Pay Per Click, a form of online advertising where the advertiser, your car dealership in this instance, pays every time a user clicks on one of their adverts.
-Ads can appear on search engine results page (SERP) or on other websites, depending on the type of campaign you choose to run – more on that later.
+PPC stands for Pay Per Click, this is the all-encompassing term for online paid advertising, and will typically charge you every time your site receives a click (as the name suggests)!
+Ads can appear on a search engine results page (SERP) or on other websites, depending on the type of campaign you choose to run – more on that later.

 When you carry out a search on any search engine, whether that’s Google, Bing or Yahoo, you are presented with a number of results.
-The first three or four results are usually PPC ads and the rest will be organic results, as you can see from the images below.
+The first three or four results are typically PPC ads with the following being primarily organic results, as you can see from the images below.

 PPC also includes a form of advertising known as display advertising.
 Have you ever visited a website and noticed a banner showing the latest BMW model for sale?
 This is a form of display advertising.
 It includes any banner on a site which advertise the product of another site.
 Each time a user clicks an ad the advertiser pays the advertising network and they, in turn, pay the owner of the website a small fee.

-According to Zenith’s Advertising Expenditure Forecasts online advertising has now overtaken TV advertising to become the world’s biggest advertising platform.
-In 2016 Google alone raked in an impressive £61.5 billion in ad revenues, which makes it the largest online advertising platform in the world.
+According to Zenith’s Advertising Expenditure Forecasts, online advertising has now overtaken TV advertising to become the world’s biggest advertising platform.
+In 2017 Google alone raked in an impressive £95.4 billion in ad revenues, which makes it the largest online advertising platform in the world.

 The average UK adult spends as much as 25 hours a week online.
 Using PPC you can run a highly targeted campaign, within a specified budget so you can control exactly who you want to see your ads and how much you are spending to get in front of your audience when they are online.
 Most importantly it is easy to track the performance of your ads and see what is working and driving you towards your goals.

-We love carrying out PPC campaigns for our dealers because:
+We love PPC campaigns for our dealers because:

-As Google Adwords is the biggest PPC platform, with a combined 20% share of global advertising with Facebook, we’re going to take a more in-depth look at it.
+As Google Ads is the biggest PPC platform, with a combined 20% share of global advertising with Facebook, we’re going to take a more in-depth look at it.

-In a nutshell Google Adwords allows dealerships to pay for their websites appear high on a search engine results page.
-You select keywords relevant to your industry, after some in-depth keyword research, create an advert based on the keywords you have selected and specify the maximum you’re willing to pay for each click, known as your cost per click (CPC).
+In a nutshell, Google Ads allows dealerships to pay for their website to appear high on a search engine results page.
+You select keywords relevant to your industry using the keyword planner tool, then you create an advert based on the keywords you have selected and specify the maximum you’re willing to pay for each click, known as your cost per click (CPC).
 Once Google has approved your ads they will begin to appear each time a user carries out a search relevant to the ad.
 Much like search engine optimisation (SEO), there are certain tactics and quality controls which determine when and where your adverts appear for each PPC offering.

 It’s more than likely that, once you’ve chosen your keywords, you’ll find other companies are also paying to appear for those keywords too – so how does Google pick which ads to rank and where?
 You might be surprised to find that trying to pay more than your competitor won’t necessarily mean your ad appears above theirs.

 To determine which order ads should appear for a search term Google uses a couple of quality control metrics.
 The first is your ‘quality score’, which is based on click-through rate (CTR), ad and keyword relevance, and landing page relevance.
-If your quality score is low because your ad copy isn’t relevant to the search term and your landing page experience is bad then you could be paying ££’s more than your competitors and still not appear above them.
-This is because of Google’s ‘ad rank’ metric, which is calculated using the quality score and max CPC.
+If your quality score is low because your ad copy isn’t relevant to the search term and your landing page experience is bad, then you could be paying a higher CPC than your competitors and still not appear above them.
+This is because of Google’s ‘ad rank’ metric, which is calculated using the quality score times the max CPC.
 It’s your ad rank that Google uses a determine where the ad should rank in relation to your competitors.